lachu7/How-to-allow-remote-connections-in-Docker-/README.md

 So before starting today's topic, let's have a quick look on what is Docker!!

 Containerization is a method which allows us to isolate and run processes.
-This means, the processes that run on a container will have its own isolation and restrictions.And,Docker is an open source containerization platform that allows us to easily create, deploy and run applications by using containers.
+This means, the processes that run on a container will have its own isolation and restrictions.And, Docker is an open source containerization platform that allows us to easily create, deploy and run applications by using containers.

 ## What are we gonna do today?